vortigont/ESPAsyncButton/examples/README.md

 [CallBack Menu](/examples/02_Callbackmenu) - An example that demonstrates how to create a multi-leveled button Menu where on each level buttons could call different callback functions, change their behavior, etc...
 Build, run and watch serial monitor for help messages.

 [Pseudo Rotary encoder](/examples/03_PseudoEncoder) - An example of counting encoder made of two push-buttons - incrementer and decrementer.
-Encoder maintains it's internal counter that is increased/decreased on every putton push.
+Encoder maintains it's internal counter that is increased/decreased on every button click.
 It will generate encoder counter events ESPButton::event_t::encCount It supports:
  - auto-repeat on press and hold